taneltm/gh-blog/posts/example-post-1.md

 1. Write your blog posts using the Markdown format.
 2. Save the posts under the posts folder.
 3. Add an entry to `published.json` to make your blog post public.
+Because GitHub allows you to create and edit files, *You can do all that from GitHub's website!*

 Settings
 --------